Basic tips and tricks that you need to know to get your cycling journey started. The Dutch way.

 2.Do cyclists have to signal?

 Yes, cyclists do have to signal.
-Any driver knows the feeling of a BMW in front of you deciding to switch lanes due to star patterns and wind humidity, and it is not a pleasant one.
+Any driver knows the feeling of a car in front of you deciding to switch lanes due to star patterns and wind humidity, and it is not a pleasant one.
 Well, cycling isn’t any different, and you should always indicate if you are going to turn – if you want to turn left, raise and hold your left hand horizontally, fully outstretched, and the same for turning right – only with your right hand.
 Not only is this simply good bike etiquette, signalling is actually required by law.
-So, don’t be a BMW driver, and turn on that blinker.
+So, don’t be that annoying driver, and turn on that blinker.

 3.Is it illegal to carry a passenger on a bicycle?

 No, it is not illegal to carry a passenger on a bike.
 Everyone has a friend who is a health hazard on a bike.
 Cycling is fun and accessible for everyone, but it is just not meant to be for some.
 If you have a friend like that and you need to quickly make it to a borrel across town, feel free to carry a passenger or two at the front or back of your bike.
 Keep in mind, though, that if you are planning to carry a child under the age of 8, you will need a special seat fitted on your bike.

 4.Are you allowed to use your phone during cycling?

 No, you are not allowed to use your phone during cycling.
 Late for an exam and planning to catch up with notes on the go?
 Or, perhaps, hopelessly lost and in need of GPS to guide you?
 Bummer, but a phone is a no go while biking in the Netherlands.
 Just like when driving a car, being distracted by a phone while cycling endangers yourself and others on the street.
 Those who just cannot live without constantly being in the loop will have to pay a 95 Euro fine.
 The Netherlands is a beautiful country full of picturesque views, so put the phone away and enjoy the ride, it is really worth it.